Bespoke Luxury: South Coast

-Thingvellir is the focal point of the so-called Golden Circle, a trio of attractions near Reykjavík completed by the 32m-high double ‘golden falls’ of Gullfoss, where the Hvitá River streams over rock steps into the canyon below, and Geysir, whose eponymous geothermal fountain is now overshadowed by neighbouring Strokkur, which erupts in 15m-plus plumes of steaming, stinking water every six minutes or so.
+Thingvellir is the focal point of the so-called Golden Circle, a trio of attractions near Reykjavík completed by the 32m-high double ‘golden falls’ of Gullfoss, where the Hvitá River streams over rock steps into the canyon below, and Geysir, whose eponymous geothermal fountain is now overshadowed by neighbouring Strokkur, which erupts in 15m-plus plumes of steaming water every six minutes or so.

 Key to enjoying such spots, so beloved of coach tours, is expert local knowledge.
-One of our experienced guides will help you curate your perfect itinerary through the south-west, providing insights enabling to you scratch beneath the surface and discover the historic, geological and natural wonders of the region’s most alluring spots.
+One of our experienced guides will help you create your perfect itinerary through the south-west, providing insights enabling to you scratch beneath the surface and discover the historic, geological and natural wonders of the region’s most alluring spots.

 Drift between bergs on Jökulsárlón glacial lagoon